josephyhu/Simple-Poker/README.md

-A very simple unfinished player vs. computer poker game.
+A very simple unfinished two player poker game.

 Royal flush and straight flush hands complete.
 Four of a kind, flush, and straight hands incomplete.